seanevanlee/slot-machine-project/README.md

 3. Make the game more audibly enjoyable such as by adding more Christmas music
 4. Add a score tracker so the player knows how many tries it took to achieve the winning condition
 5. Make the game more mobile friendly
+6. Make the game compatible across all browsers such as audio files in Chrome